Canada Country & Blues Musician

-Shawanda said, it was at the CMT Music Awards, when she shared the stage with such country stars as Martina McBride, Brooks and Dunn and Carrie Underwood, that she realized she had reached her Country goals and dream.
+In light of everything, Shawanda said, it was at the CMT Music Awards, when she shared the stage with such country stars as Martina McBride, Brooks and Dunn and Carrie Underwood, that she realized she had reached her Country goals and dreams.

 In spite of her success on the country music scene, she released one more country album “Just Like You” in 2014 that resulted in a Juno Award, and a top 20 hit in Canada.
 In addition the opportunity to perform for millions in New York City for the Macy’s Thanksgiving Day Parade, televised internationally.

 One day during her hiatus while watching the news and feeling overwhelmed by the headlines, she wrote “The Whole World’s Got The Blues”.
-This was the inspiration to her first blues album.
-It was a modern take on the blues, but deep rooted.
+Finally, this was the inspiration to her first blues album.
+Furthermore it was a modern take on the blues, but deep rooted.
 It captures the resilience of the human spirit, much like the way Crystal does.

 The Dream Continues To Grow

 Crystal Shawanda is a soulful little powerhouse, and will make you feel every word.
-With a voice that’s not like anyone you’ve ever heard, it’s pure and precise, yet at the same time gritty and gutsy .
+In particular, she has a voice that’s not like anyone you’ve ever heard, it’s pure and precise, yet at the same time gritty and gutsy .

 “I was just blown away and touched.”
 (Crystal Shawanda)

-It was after this performance at the 2009 Merritt Mountain Music Festival that, Crystal had her mural painted by Michelle Loughery.
-The Merritt Mural Project was created in 2005.
-The Merritt BC Murals were part of a successful program called, the “Merritt Youth Mural Project”.
+However, it was after this performance at the 2009 Merritt Mountain Music Festival that, Crystal had her mural painted by Michelle Loughery as part of the 2005 Merritt Mural Project.
+In other words the Merritt BC Murals were part of a successful program called, the “Merritt Youth Mural Project”.
 A project designed for working with local young artists and “ youth at risk”.

 The Crystal Shawanda mural is included on The Canadian Country Music Mural Walk in downtown Merritt, BC.
-Crystal’s mural can be found in Spirit Square on the corner of Granite Avenue and Voght Street, in a row of murals near the stage.
-Crystal was honored to have this mural of herself done and signed it with love.
+Hence, Crystal’s mural can be found in Spirit Square on the corner of Granite Avenue and Voght Street, in a row of murals near the stage.

 Back To Merritt, BC For The Rodeo